jubearsun/cs61bl-proj2/README.md

 testMultpleFolders()
 7. tests that the zipper can compress and then decompress a directory that contains multiple other directories and multiple files

+Runtimes

+Encode, O(n log n)

+The first part of encode involves counting the frequency of characters and creating frequency objects.
+This requires iterating over the entire input file, or O(n) time where n is the number of characters in the input file.
+Next, encode sort's these frequency objects using Comparable and Collections.sort, which after some research, should take O(k log k) time where k are the number of elements to sort.
+In the worst case, k = n (every character in the input is unique), so O(n log n).
+Constructing the huffman tree next should take O(n log n) time as well, making n calls to the put method which takes O(log n).
+Generating the codemap requires visiting all n nodes in the huffman tree, or n recusive calls (linear time).
+Finally, making the actual compressed file iterates over the original file, taking O(n) time as before.
+Overall then, our encode method should be O(n log n) time.

+Decode, O(n log n)

+The first part of decode involves iterating over the input file and deciphering the codemap header.
+This should take O(1) time as the headers are all relatively the same length.
+The method then adds each line of the codemap to a TreeMap, which should take O(log n) time.
+Next, decode iterates over the rest of the file and checks tries to find strings of bits in the TreeMap, which should take O(n log n) time.